TheWoops/Snake/README.md

 # Snake
 Deployed version of the famous 'Snake' game accessible here:

-Press any button to start the game here: https://thewoops.github.io/Snake/
+Press any arrow key on your keyboard to start the game here: https://thewoops.github.io/Snake/